Musicians in the Pike Place Market

 Garry Marshall: Certainly it bothers us.
 But we're...

 Garry Marshall: Sure it bothers me.

 Councilmember Smith: What I'm trying to get at is the relationship, how that bothers you compared to [unintelligible].

 Garry Marshall: There's a constant screaming from some kid with a guitar, right?
 It's one extra thing that after eight hours can get to you.
-Yesterday, when I was requested by the farmers to come and represent them, I took a long look down there and everywhere there was a street musician, the mob went this way.
+Yesterday, when I was requested by the farmers to come and represent them, I took a long look down there and everywhere there was a street musician, the mob up here went this way.
 That merchant was losing, consistently.
 The figures on 25% being down for the day are probably minor.
 It could be more than that.
-Every time we a mob in one area, somebody's losing out.
+Every time we get a mob in one area, somebody's losing out.

 The entire discussion of Pike Place Market Street musicians can be heard here.